ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     With the actions buttons enabled, press on `Restore`.

-3. The `Restore` window will appear.
+3. The `Restore` window appears.
 It is a bit different to the one you get in the `Backup` tab of any of your VMs' management page:

     ![Restore VM window](images/g039/pve_restore_bkp_rest_window_default.webp "Restore VM window")